Wentril/kubernetes_workshop/course.md

 You can see that even with rollback the revision number is increased, and the status of the previous revisions is set to `superseded`.

-While the rollback is very powerful command it has some drawbacks.
+While the rollback is a very powerful command, it has some drawbacks.
 Similar to rollouts and rollbacks of Deployments, the `helm rollback` command is an imperative one and so it breaks the declarative configuration model of Kubernetes.
 This means that the state of the cluster after the rollback may not match the state defined in the chart's templates and values files.
 So it is generally better to use it only in case of emergency and not as a regular way of managing releases.
-A good example to use it is when a release goes wrong you can quickly rollback to the last working state to decrease the downtime to minimum.
-But after that it is necessary align your configuration with it.
+A good example to use it is when a release goes wrong, you can quickly rollback to the last working state to decrease the downtime to minimum.
+But after that, it is necessary to align your configuration with it.

-## Hands-on labs: creating and managing ConfigMaps, Secrets, and Helm charts

-TODO: Already done in previous sections, skipping it here.

 ## Best practices for application management in Kubernetes